Mississippi State Bulldogs women's volleyball

-The Mississippi State Bulldogs women's volleyball team represents Mississippi State University in NCAA Division I intercollegiate women's volleyball competition.
-Mississippi State is a founding member of the Southeastern Conference (SEC).
-The Bulldogs have been led by Julie Darty Dennis since 2018.
+The Mississippi State Bulldogs women's volleyball team represents Mississippi State University in intercollegiate women's volleyball competition.
+Mississippi State competed at the NCAA Division I level as a member of the Southeastern Conference (SEC).
+The Bulldogs have been led by head coach Julie Darty Dennis since 2018.

 History

-The program became an official varsity sport in 1975 and has been to the NCAA tournament 1 time.
-As of 2025, 13 players have earned All-SEC honors, 11 have earned AVCA All-Region and four have been named All-Americans.
+The program became an official varsity sport in 1975, and has been to the NCAA Division I women's volleyball tournament once.
+As of 2025, 13 players have earned All-SEC honors, 11 have earned American Volleyball Coaches Association (AVCA) All-Region and four have been named All-Americans.